 The system engineering functions giving input to the software are the requirement engineering, the system verification and the system engineering integration and control, and clause 5.2 is organised along this line.
 For software, the system analysis and design only support the system requirement engineering, the system configuration includes the software development.

-According to ECSS-E-ST-10, the system engineering produces “lower level element functional specification” in phase A before the PRR, and “technical specification” of lower level elements in the preliminary system design file, baselined at SDR (system design review) in phase B. For software, this document is the requirements baseline addressed in this clause, and the software SRR is synchronized with the system SDR.
+According to ECSS-E-ST-10, the system engineering produces “lower level element functional specification” in phase A before the PRR, and “technical specification” of lower level elements in the preliminary system design file, baselined at SDR (system design review) in phase B. For software, this document is the requirements baseline addressed in this clause.
+In waterfall model, the software SRR is synchronized with the system SDR.

 Software management process